Natlem/WaterSimulation/README.txt

 Summary:
 A very basic ocean/water simulation basing.
 There are 3 types of waves : Directional, circular and ripple.
-For more detail, you can read the pdf in doc/
 There also some phong shading and camera control.

 Problems: